margomerritt/Data-Knights/README.md

 ### Content Outline

-Topic: Movie Productions
+Topic: Movie Productions and Oscar Awards

-Question to answer: To predict whether or not a new movie is likely to win an Oscar.
+Question to answer: To predict whether or not a new movie will win an Oscar.

 Dataset (link):
 https://www.kaggle.com/datasets/successikuku/tmbd-movie-dataset